 How To Clean A Plastic Container With Hand Sanitizer

-One way I like to clean my plastic containers is to simple add warm soapy water to the container and place in a crumpled up piece of paper towel inside of it.
+One way I like to clean your plastic containers is to simply add warm soapy water to the container and place in a crumpled-up piece of paper towel inside of it.
 Place on the lid and shake it up like crazy.

 Surprisingly enough, this works to get rid of the staining on the container like a magic trick, and it’s pretty easy too!